juhanurmi/ahmia/README.md

 Compatibility
 -------------

-Ahmia requires Python 2.7+ and Django 1.6+ and YaCy
+Ahmia requires Python 2.7+ and Django 1.6+

+The crawler is called Onionbot and it requires Apache Solr for the data.

 Installation
 ------------

-- Currently, ahmia is listening YaCy from 10.8.0.10:8090.
+- Currently, ahmia is listening Solr from http://127.0.0.1:33433/
-- The YaCy connection is defined in settings.py.
-- HTTP server is required.
+- HTTP server is required
-- Please see /apache2/ to setup to run with Apache HTTP server.
+- Please see /apache2/ to setup to run with Apache HTTP server
 - Note the crontabs.
-The order of the task is important.
+The order of the task is important
 - See crontabs file.
-It is strongly recommended to put crontask to another server than the web-server itself.
+It is strongly recommended to put crontask to another server than the web-server itself

 ##### Install depencies: